elaforge/karya/doc/overview.md

 score together in a way that defeats caching it will start taking a long time to rederive a score.
 Fortunately it's relatively easy to work with the cache system, and you get notified about cache misses so you should notice when something goes wrong.
-But the cache, as usual, is a rich source of its own bugs.
+But the cache, as usual, is a source of bugs.

 - Greedy.
 What with the various caches, an internal focus on simplicity over efficiency, and plenty of unoptimized bits, it demands quite a lot of memory and CPU for a program that doesn't actually handle audio.
-This could probably be greatly improved with some optimization work, especially fixing space leaks.
+This could probably be greatly improved with some optimization work.

 - Non-realtime.
-While you should be able to play back a score soon after making changes, it's still very much oriented around non-realtime score-writing.
+While you should be able to play back a score soon after making changes, it's still oriented around non-realtime score-writing.
 You cannot change a playback in progress.
 Support for recording MIDI is not a focus, partially because it's hard to integrate a low-level recorded performance with a high-level handwritten score, but mostly because I don't work that way.

 - Complicated MIDI routing.
 Since it doesn't host plugins itself you have to route MIDI to a plugin host, which likely requires a bunch of virtual MIDI